-The second additional input is universal POS embeddings (UPOS), and the third one are universal feature embeddings (feats).
+The second additional input is universal POS embeddings (UPOS), and the third is universal feature embeddings (feats).
 These embeddings are concatenated separately for each token of the sentences.
 The size of the additional LSTM layer, POS tag embeddings and universal feature embedding are treated as tunable hyperparameters.
 As the baseline input embeddings, we use pre-trained $100$-dimensional fastText embeddings, which we obtain by reducing the dimensionality of publicly available $300$-dimensional vectors with fastText's built-in dimensionality reduction tool.

 In DP experiments, we use POS tags and morphological features of two origins.
 The first source is human annotations provided in the used datasets.
 The second source of morphological information is predictions of Stanza models \citep{qi2020stanza}.
-These two origins are used in the assessment of the quality of morphological information; namely, we check if manual human annotations provide any benefit compared to automatically determined POS tags and features.
+These two origins are used to assess the quality of morphological information; namely, we check if manual human annotations provide any benefit compared to automatically determined POS tags and features.